Lou Pai: Personal life

 Pai's frequent strip club visits during his time with Enron led to an affair with stripper Melanie Fewell (who was also married), and resulted in a pregnancy.
-Upon learning of the affair, Pai's then-wife of over 20 years, Lanna Lee, with whom he has two biological children, filed for divorce.
+Upon learning of the affair, Pai's then-wife of over 20 years, Lanna Lee, with whom he has two children, filed for divorce.
 To satisfy the financial terms of his divorce settlement, Pai cashed out approximately $250 million of his Enron stock just months before the company's stock price dramatically collapsed and it filed for bankruptcy protection.
 After the divorce, Pai and Fewell married.

 Pai and Fewell together operated Canaan Ranch, located near metropolitan Houston, where they raised and trained dressage horses.
-They later moved from Sugar Land, Texas, to Middleburg, Virginia, and opened a second Canaan Ranch there, but as of 2014, it is up for sale.
+They later moved from Sugar Land, Texas, to Middleburg, Virginia, and opened a second Canaan Ranch there, but, as of 2014, it is up for sale.
 More recently, Pai and his family have moved to Wellington, Florida.